joannakl/cs102/projects/project2_logs.markdown

     `public String getUsername()`

-    `public long getDuration()` - returns the number of milliseconds ellapsed between the login time and logout time
+    `public long getDuration()` - returns the number of milliseconds ellapsed between the login time and logout time, or -1 if the session is still active

 - The class should override the `toString` method from the `Object` class.
 It should return a `String` matching the following pattern